2025 Birmingham Bowl

-The 2025 Birmingham Bowl is a college football bowl game that is scheduled to be played on December 29, 2025, at Protective Stadium located in Birmingham, Alabama.
-The nineteenth annual Birmingham Bowl game will feature teams from the American Athletic Conference, Atlantic Coast Conference, or the Southeastern Conference.
-The game is scheduled to begin at 12:00 p.m.
-CST and will air on ESPN.
-The Birmingham Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The game is sponsored by consumer audio company JLab Audio and is officially known as the JLab Birmingham Bowl.
+The 2025 Birmingham Bowl was a college football bowl game played on December 29, 2025, at Protective Stadium in Birmingham, Alabama.
+The nineteenth annual Birmingham Bowl game, began at approximately 1:00 p.m.
+CST and aired on ESPN.
+The Birmingham Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by consumer audio company JLab Audio and officially known as the JLab Birmingham Bowl.